mbiernacka/Life-Expectancy-Analysis/README.md

 Income Composition of Resources: Human Development Index in terms of income composition of resources.
 Schooling: Number of years of schooling.

-The analysis id performed in R language.
+The analysis is performed in R language.